 In order to be successful in declarative, the S presuppose the institutional fact existing by the way of collective recognition and acceptance.
 Using institutional facts (religious board, school etc), we collectively impose the status function of someone or an institution.
 These facts have standing power or authority of generated standing right for certain people depending on contexts.
 This is the only way when a declarative can be successful and non-defective.
 Thus, in line (40), the S who has no power or authority included three sources of reasons, but still failed to name a collective belief.
 Furthermore, that failure is caused by S declaration grounded only on his individual belief and desire to that p.

-Conclusion and Suggestion
+Conclusion and Suggestion for further research?

 All normative dimensions of any subtypes of illocutionary acts are moral.
 Such moral aspects include actual and conditional moral right; actual and conditional moral obligation; and actual and conditional moral responsibility.
 However, in case of comissive and declarative, the subtypes found are so limited that it is far from an adequate description of its normative and moral dimensions.